rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 ]
 ```

-Finally we have two interesting values additionally, the subnet id where the node is deployed and the value tags, defining that this node is the submariner gateway node used for this purpose:
+Finally, we have two additional interesting values: the subnet id where the node is deployed and the value tags, defining that this node is the submariner gateway node used for this purpose:

 ```
 $ oc get machineset aws-sub1-xxx-submariner-gw-eu-west-1b -n openshift-machine-api -o jsonpath={'.spec.template'}  | jq -r .spec.providerSpec.value.subnet